 - Director – BGen (Ret’d) Ernest Beno, OMM, CD, former Colonel Commandant, The Royal Regiment of Canadian Artillery, Kingston, ON

-- Associate Director – Pam Calvert, History Teacher & Education Consultant of the JBCA in Canada, Burlington, ON
+- Director – Pam Calvert, History Teacher & Education Consultant of the JBCA in Canada, Burlington, ON

 L’Association Centre Juno Beach in France: